 However, the career outlook for culinary school graduates who want executive chef positions or jobs in top restaurants isn't all rosy.
 These aspiring chefs should expect to face tough competition.
 According to the U.S. Bureau of Labor Statistics' (BLS) 2016-17 Occupational Outlook Handbook, there are over 118,000 chefs and head cooks, and almost 874,000 food preparation workers.

 - According to the BLS, the number of jobs for chefs and head cooks is expected to rise 9 percent through 2024, and food prep workers should see 6 percent job growth in the same time frame.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 - The restaurant industry will continue to fuel U.S. employment in the year ahead as the nation’s second largest private sector employer.

-- The restaurant industry will add jobs at a 2.3 percent rate in 2012, outpacing the 1.3 percent gain in total U.S. employment.
+- The restaurant industry added jobs at a strong 3.5 percent rate in 2014.

 Getting the Culinary Career You Want

 Despite the favorable outlook for the restaurant and food service industry, getting that plum chef job remains a competitive undertaking.
 A culinary degree can make you a more competitive job candidate as you start your culinary career, so look into your culinary school options, to see if this is the right path for you.

 In addition to all your qualifications, it will take determination and hard work to put you on track to reach your culinary career goals.
 Your positive attitude and commitment to your career may be the biggest asset you have when applying for the jobs you want.